 Our car accident, medical malpractice, and personal injury lawyers are often hired to represent the injured in Warrick County and nearby Vanderburgh County courtrooms.
 Whether the negligence arises out of a car or truck accident at a busy intersection like Lincoln and 261 or at Bell and 66 or malpractice or neglect resulting in wrongful death of a loved one at one of Newburgh’s many medical and nursing home facilities, Barsumian Armiger Injury Lawyers are just a phone call away.
 Our attorneys pursue personal injury cases on behalf of clients who have been injured by motor vehicle crashes, medical malpractice, construction-site safety failures, commercial truck crashes, car crashes, nursing home, and other negligence.
 We are often called by families of victims of wrongful death wanting answers about their loved one’s medical or nursing home care.
 Although not all cases of negligence require the help of an attorney, we will provide a free consultation to allow you and us to decide if the case is an appropriate one for legal representation.
 If it is and you do hire us to pursue your case, our aim is to take some of the stress away from your daily life, so you can focus on rebuilding the damage caused and get back to living as normal a life as you can under the circumstances.

 Barsumian Armiger Injury Lawyers’ Newburgh, Indiana office is conveniently located at the intersection of Bell Road and Old Indiana 261 adjacent to the Newburgh Post Office.
-We also have a downtown Evansville office on Main Street.
 Attorney Todd Barsumian is a Castle High School graduate and resides in Warrick County with his family.
 He started his legal career in Evansville at a large corporate law firm where businesses and insurance companies would often hire him to defend personal injury and wrongful death lawsuits.
 However, in 2010, he opened his own firm and transitioned to working only for victims and families of those harmed by unsafe behavior.
-In 2013, the firm moved to Newburgh and now has offices in both Evansville and Fishers to better serve its clients.
+In 2013, the firm moved to Newburgh and now has an office in Fishers to better serve its clients.
 He and the attorneys at Barsumian Armiger Injury Lawyers serve clients throughout Warrick County, including Boonville, Chandler, Elberfeld, Tennyson, and Lynnville.
 Todd and his family are active in the Warrick County community and, if not at the office, can often be found enjoying Castle games, walking the Newburgh riverfront, hiking the trails at Scales Lake, or jogging at Friedman Park.

 Warrick County, in which Newburgh is located, is a fast-growing community just east of Evansville.
 It routinely boasts one of the lowest unemployment rates in the State of Indiana, with many of the residents traveling to Evansville via Oak Grove Road, State Road 62 aka Morgan Road, State Road 66 aka the Lloyd Expressway, or traveling to downtown Evansville via I-69.
 Commercial truck traffic is heaving in Warrick County.
 Semi-trucks often barrel through the intersections at both Epworth and the Lloyd and the intersection at State Road 66 and 261.
 It is not a bad idea to hesitate briefly at both these intersections when the light turns green, as semis often travel these roads at excessive speeds and truck-car collisions are not unusual.
 Newburgh is located on the Ohio River, which sees heavy recreational boat activity in the summer.
 Tragic boating accidents have occurred, especially in the vicinity of Newburgh’s lock and dam, but thankfully most boaters follow safety rules and boating accidents leading to lawsuits are rare.